shen-leo/Eggonomics/README.md

 ## General Info
 This browser based web application to ...
-* Hi!
-My name is Jimmy and I am excited.
+* Hi my name is Fonse.
+I'm ecstatic about this project!.....

 ## Technologies
 Technologies used for this project: